berrysauce/hoom/docs/basics/bridge.md

-# Configuration
+# Bridge

+The Bridge is the main part of Hoom.
+It is responsible for the communication via the HomeKit Accessory Protocol (HAP).
+It also handles the creation of Accessories and their Services.
+The Bridge is resembled by the `Hoom` class.

+## How to configure the Bridge

-Hoom has a few configuration options, which can be set while initiakizing the `Hoom` class.
+The Bridge has a few configuration options, which can be set while initializing the `Hoom` class.

 ```python
 from hoom import Hoom